RudrakshJhaveri/Mac_Changer/README.md

 - Simple syntax and intuitive command-line interface.
 - Built-in error handling and validation to prevent accidental misuse.

-## Getting Started (This Python program work only in Linux Machine.)
+## Getting Started (This Python program work only in Linux & Apple Machine.)

 Make sure you have Python 3.6+ installed, then run the following command:
 Step 1: Clone the Repository